Yelp/threat_intel/README.md

 Of course when calling the API wrapper methods in the `VirusTotalApi` class you can pass as many resources as you want and the wrapper will take care of producing as many API calls as necessary to satisfy the request rate.

-Similarly to OpenDNS API wrapper, you can also specify the file name where the responses will be cached:
+You can also specify the file name where the responses will be cached:

 ```python
 vt = VirusTotalApi("<VIRUSTOTAL-API-KEY-HERE>", cache_file_name="/tmp/cache.virustotal.json")